 Contact Your Salt Lake City Orthodontic Specialists

 We hope you’ve found this information helpful, and if you’d like to see elastics in action, we’d be thrilled to help.
 Orthodontic treatment is an investment in your best asset, and you’ll get to reap the rewards for years to come.
-Feel free to call us at 801.999.4431 or reach out to us at our contact page with any questions, or if you’d like to get started with your treatment, just request your free consultation today at any of our locations.
+Feel free to call us at 1-801-999-4431, reach out to us at our contact page, or use our convenient online form to schedule a complimentary consultation at any one of our Wasatch Front locations.
 We can’t wait to hear from you, and we’re excited to help you achieve a healthy, beautiful smile!